 - “You’ll get a ‘Wow’ from me for fitting the profile required, not for hitting me with a radical design of resume.
 Choose your template sympathetically.”

 - “Charts and tables look good and tell a story but, to help where applicant tracking systems are used, provide a text link, especially for such things as a portfolio.”

 - “Content wins every time so choose a template that helps you present it better.”

 - “A great template has done its job if a recruiter’s attention goes straight to a killer opening statement about you.
 Avoid templates that simply draw attention to a pretty graphic somewhere else on the page.”

-- “Choose a template that lets you highlight things.
+- “Choose a resume template that lets you highlight things.
 Slabs of unbroken text are impossible to scan, so I just don’t bother.”